longphungtuan94/ALPR_System/README.md

 # ALPR_System
 _An Automatic License Plate Recognition System for Vietnamese Plates_

-This system can detect 2 types of license plate in Vietnam, rectangle plates and square plates.
-Currently this version supports only character recognition for rectangle plates.
+This system can detect and recognize 2 types of license plate in Vietnam, rectangle plates and square plates.

 # Abstract
 - Write something here